GV-22/GV-22/README.md

 - 👋 Hi, I’m @GV-22
 - 👀 I’m interested in TypeScript, Python, Flutter, Node js, Vue Js
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning TensorFlow
 - 💞️ I’m looking to collaborate on the development of APIs, websites and mobile applications
 - 📫 How to reach me gaelvinou@gmail.com